Overview

 Meals: B,L

-The route today skirts the beautiful and undiscovered Catlins Forest Park and coastline.
-The roads are quiet and the scenery diverse as the coastline increasingly becomes spectacular.
-The morning ride ends at beautiful Curio Bay where we enjoy a leisurely picnic by the sea, short walks along the beach, a swim for the brave & a visit to a petrified forest on the sea-shore.
-This is a renowned wildlife area & you are likely to see the rare Hectors Dolphins, Fur Seals & Yellow Eyed Penguins.
-After lunch there is an optional ride to our overnight accommodation near McLeans Falls.
+The route today is all on back country sealed roads and skirts the beautiful and undiscovered Catlins Forest Park and coastline.
+We transfer by van to avoid the busier roads and start where the roads are quiet and the coastline becomes increasingly spectacular.
+The morning ride ends at beautiful Curio Bay where we enjoy a leisurely lunch and a visit to a petrified forest on the sea-shore.
+This is a renowned wildlife area & you may see the rare Hectors Dolphins, Fur Seals & Yellow Eyed Penguins.
+After lunch we continue on from Curio Bay, skirting Waikawa Harbour and heading slightly inland to our overnight accommodation near McLean Falls.
+There will be time for a short walk through native forest to the Falls in the late afternoon - highly recommended!
+Cycling Stats: Fortrose to McLean Falls: 85km, +1184m (99% Paved, 1% Gravel)

 Meals: B,L,D